jcm155/smash-ultimate-randomizer/README.md

 -Added a cookie to the site that saves your settings and custom creations
 -Added a button that allows you to enter cheat codes
 -Added functionality for codes: "SECRET", "SANS", "GASTER", "69", and "UR2SLOW"

+#### Version 2.0.1 (7/11/2020):
+-Added Min Min to the banner artwork
+-Added functionality for code: "CLASSIC"